 It is also an expectorant which encourages the loosening and expulsion of phlegm from the lower respiratory tract.

 Licorice is 50 percent sweeter than sugar so it is nice to add to other more bitter herbs.
-Add some powdered licorice root to your slippery elm balls or elderberry balls to add extra healing power in your sore throat remedies.
+Add some powdered licorice root to your slippery elm balls or elderberry balls to add extra healing power.